iornstein/Condenser/README.md

 - [ ] Consider saving the current url when said time expires.
 - [ ] Identify a more limited set of permissions
 - [ ] What happens when you visit the pages when the website is NOT blocked?
+- [ ] Handle the "website is blocked" rather than redirecting bug: perhaps look at [this link](https://stackoverflow.com/questions/38428586/open-chrome-extension-in-html)
+- [ ] Duplicate rule Id bug resurfaced

 ##### Version 1.5
 - [ ] Research what it takes to deploy a plugin to app store